Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Background

 \subsection{Adversarial Attacks Against Network Security and Defenses}

-In 2013, Szegedy et al.\cite{szegedy2013intriguing} discovered that several machine learning models are vulnerable to \textbf{adversarial examples}.
-These examples are extremely close to accurately classified samples.
-However, they are misclassified by ML models.
-Soon after, Goodfellow et al. \cite{goodfellow2014explaining} managed to harness adversarial examples to create the first adversarial attack, \textbf{FGSM (Fast Gradient Sign Method)}, to trick neural networks.
-FGSM creates adversarial examples by adding an unnoticeably small vector \textbf{(perturbations)} to a correctly classified image.
-The components of the perturbation are equal to the sign of the elements of the gradient of the cost function to the input.
-FGSM's adversarial examples were able to make ML models make the wrong classifications with high confidence.
-Since then, unfortunately, adversarial attacks became more effective and complex (more targets, goals, and strategies) with less knowledge of the target ML model needed by the attacker.
-In this section, we explore the adversarial attacks in network security.
-Then we explore some general defenses.
+\textbf{Adversarial examples}, first discovered in 2013 by Szegedy et al. \cite{szegedy2013intriguing}, are inputs that cause machine learning models to make incorrect predictions despite being very similar to legitimate examples.
+Soon after, Goodfellow et al. \cite{goodfellow2014explaining} introduced the \textbf{FGSM (Fast Gradient Sign Method)} attack, which creates adversarial examples by adding small \textbf{perturbations} equal to the sign of the elements of the gradient of the cost function.
+These attacks have become more sophisticated and diverse.
+In the next subsections, we will explore their different types and categories.